Ethiopia – Dec 21-Jan 7, 2023

 Borders: Djibouti-Ethiopia, Eritrea-Ethiopia

-Up at 04:30 we got a taxi at 5 to the airport.
+Up at 04:30, we got a taxi at 5 to the airport.
 I had arranged a 3-day tour through the hostel for $450.

-Ethiopian Air: ADD – SZE 07:00 – 09:00.
+Flight: Ethiopian Air: ADD – SZE 07:00 – 09:00.
 65$

-We were met by our tour operator and taken to their compound for a brunch and coffee.
+We were met by our tour operator and taken to their compound for brunch and coffee.
 Then with 9 others, piled into four Land Cruisers for the 300km, 6-hour drive.
-The other tourists were Britto (an Indian from Kerala working in finntech in Germany, Orim, an Indian from Chennai woking in IT in Kigali Rwanda, and Dennis, from Kenya in our car: a Ukranian living in Belarus and an Ethiopian actor living in Addis.
+The other tourists were Britto (an Indian from Kerala working in fintech in Germany, Orim, an Indian from Chennai working in IT in Kigali Rwanda, and Dennis, from Kenya in our car: a Ukranian living in Belarus and an Ethiopian actor living in Addis.
 The other 6 were Chinese, three living in Nairobi, one in Barcelona and a man living in Salt Lake with his mother from Beijing.
 Initially flat r0cky desert with dead grass (in the dry season), we eventually went through land covered with basalt volcanic fields.
-We passed many camels and tiny settlements of locals with domes homes with a wood frame covered with tarps and burlap.
+We passed many camels and tiny settlements of locals with domes and homes with a wood frame covered with tarps and burlap.
 Small wattle enclosures were for their goats.
 Several round cairns of rock were common.
-A high range of rock mountains were on our right.
+A high range of rock mountains was on our right.

 We eventually reached an Afar village where we spent the night.
 The homes were constructed of rough thin poles draped with nylon tarps and very rough.
-The Afar are very thin faced people.
-It was hard to imagine what there existence was – a few goats, camels, and not much else.
+The Afar are very thin-faced people.
+It was hard to imagine what their existence was – a few goats, camels, and not much else.
 On the way, small groups seemed to appear out of nowhere.
 Dinner was tea, a soup with small pasta and vegetables and pasta (not very satisfying.
 The information from our guide was zero.

 We slept on wood bed frames and mattresses.
 I was very comfortable with my silk sleep sheet and bag but it was warm most of the night.